 When & Why should you have coffee enemas

-Dr. Gerson saw coffee enemas as a key component in his cancer protocol.
-Next to the upregulation of your immune system by a bombardment with healthy nutrients, proteolytic enzymes to alter receptor sites, and boswellia sacra by mouth to induce cancer cell death, coffee enemas reduce the chance of Tumour Lysis Syndrome (TLS).
+For good reason, Dr. Gerson MD saw coffee enemas as a key component in his cancer protocol.
+Next to upregulating your immune system by a bombardment with healthy nutrients, proteolytic enzymes to alter receptor sites, and boswellia sacra by mouth to induce cancer cell apoptosis, coffee enemas reduce the chance of Tumour Lysis Syndrome (TLS).
 TLS has been reported with virtually every type of tumour but is typically associated with high-grade haematologic malignancies such as acute leukaemia and high-grade non-Hodgkin lymphomas.
 TLS occurs when large numbers of neoplastic cells are killed rapidly, leading to the release of intracellular ions and metabolic byproducts into the systemic circulation.
 Detoxifying with very frequent coffee enemas negates the hyperuricaemia, hyperkalaemia, hyperphosphataemia and hypocalcaemia associated with TLS.
 By detoxifying via the liver-gallbladder-intestine route, the burden on your kidneys will be less which may help to avoid the acute renal failure associated with TLS.
 Coffee enemas (a maximum of four a day) are contraindicated if there’s a very real chance of bowel perforation -mostly there isn’t as a coffee enema is a low pressure procedure compared to pressure during bowel evacuation- such as in severe haemorrhoids.
 Rectal prolapse, anal fissures or fistulas should be resolved prior to it.

 How do coffee enemas work?